The 10 Best Baby Gates For Stairs In 2020

 - Vertical Slats: Horizontal slats invite climbing, and should be avoided.
 Look for vertical slats, with slats spaced no further than 3 inches apart.
 Wide slats pose the risk of a child getting their head stuck in the gate.

 - Fine Mesh: Some fence-style baby gates for stairs have mesh large enough to invite a child or pet to attempt to climb the gate.
 If you are looking at a mesh-style gate, make sure the mesh is small enough to discourage climbing.

 - Sturdy Construction: The gate and installation should be sturdy enough that it can’t easily be broken, splintered, or pushed over.
 If a baby gate for stairs is made of wood, the wood should be smooth, with rounded edges and no splinters.

 - Permanent Label: As with other child safety equipment, there are periodic recalls, and it’s better not to buy a used baby gate.
-Your baby gates for stairs should have a permanent label with the name of the manufacturer in case you need to contact them.
+Your baby gate should have a permanent label with the name of the manufacturer in case you need to contact them.

-- JPMA Certification: The Juvenile Products Manufacturing Association certifies products that are voluntarily manufactured to their safety standards and meet certain criteria.
-JPMA standards go beyond government minimum standards, and you shouldn’t buy a baby gates for stairs that isn’t JPMA certified.
+- JPMA Certification: The Juvenile Products Manufacturers Association certifies products that are voluntarily manufactured to their safety standards and meet certain criteria.
+JPMA standards go beyond government minimum standards, and you shouldn’t buy a baby gate that isn’t JPMA certified.

 Before You Buy a Baby Gate